El Nido, Palawan: Utilities

-The Población area is part of the service areas of electric utility, Palawan Electric Cooperative (PALECO), a division of the National Power Corporation operating with .423 megawatts of electricity.
+The Población area is part of the service areas of electric utility, Palawan Electric Cooperative (PALECO), a division of the National Power Corporation operating with 0.423 megawatts of electricity.
 Other barangays use solar panels and electric generators.
 The island resorts generate their own electricity.
 Water services are accessible in protected water tables and facilities.
-Ten percent (10%) of the population can avail of the 'Level II Water System', or communal faucet, by the municipal government, while the majority of them are still dependent on deep wells and natural springs.
+Ten percent of the population can avail of the 'Level II Water System', or communal faucet, by the municipal government, while the majority of them are still dependent on deep wells and natural springs.
 Internet services are available in a few establishments with wireless broadband access.

 Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the El Nido del Sur Schools District, and El Nido del Norte Schools District.

 El Nido has more than ten public elementary and secondary schools located in most of its barangays.
 El Nido Central School and El Nido National High School, which are both located at the Poblacion, have the largest facilities and number of students, among these schools.
 Recently, the Palawan State University opened its El Nido campus in New Ibajay, offering extramural programs and studies.
-Some of the lower-grade schools are located in Calitang.
-Calitang Elementary School, Pasadeña Elementary School, Barutoan Elementary School, Bucana Elementary School, and Lamoro Elementary School.
+Some of the lower-grade schools are located in Calitang, such as Calitang Elementary School, Pasadeña Elementary School, Barutoan Elementary School, Bucana Elementary School, and Lamoro Elementary School.